simonjj/simple-gpu-test/README.md

 ## Rebuilding the Tester Image

 The referenced image can also be rebuild from [`https://github.com/simonjj/simple-gpu-test`](https://github.com/simonjj/simple-gpu-test) using the steps below.
-Please note that
+Please note that we're also setting a `TARGET_IMAGE` here.

 ```
 # we assume docker is installed